The stress hormones of a newborn baby are sky-high

 Therefore, babies born through C-section or born too early need to be extra monitored on how they breathe, both awake and while sleeping.
 Mouth breathing, breathing apneas and irregular breathing is particularly common in babies born too early.

-Fears and preeclampsia
+Fears and preeclampsia are common causes

 In Sweden about 16 – 18% of babies are born through C-section and just under half of them are planned.
 In USA more than 30 of the deliveries are done via C-section.
 Common causes for a planned C-section could be for example fear of labor or preeclampsia.
 Symptoms of preeclampsia are high blood pressure, difficult headache, eyes flickering, cramps, pain in the upper part of the stomach (under the rib cage where the diaphragm is) and breathlessness from water in the lungs.
 All of the symptoms of preeclampsia have a close connection to impaired breathing habits.

 During anxiety and fears the breathing is often shallow and fast or we hold our breath.
 When we move the breathing up into the chest and hold our breath it’s like we, with the help of our breathing, run away from our fears, that often are situated in the stomach area.
 If we continue these impaired breathing habits we give the fears room to grow and become even bigger over time.

 In emergency Cesarean sections, lactate concentrations are high